-And that's a massive privacy problem
+That's a privacy problem we're solving

 Why not for phone numbers too?